 The reason I made the claim as I just did is because Gomer was not a prostitute when Hosea married her.
 The book of Hosea itself makes this fact very clear for these reasons:

 1) They, who make the claim that Gomer was a prostitute when Hosea married her, read Hosea 1:2&3 erringly.
-It is not saying to go take a wife that is already in the sin of whoredom, but to go take a wife who will become a prostitute and have illegitimate children, as Israel had prostituted itself and produced illegitimate (idolatrous, lawless) children.
+It is not saying to go take a wife that is already in the sin of whoredom, but to go take a wife among people who are and are the children of whoredoms (idolaters), who will later become a prostitute and have illegitimate children, as Israel had prostituted itself and produced illegitimate (idolatrous, lawless) children.
 For Israel "hath committed great whoredom, departing from the Lord."

 2) Verse three says, "So he went and took Gomer the daughter of Diblaim..."
 When one understands Biblical marriage, it is understood that if Gomer had had other men, she would not have been referred to as "the daughter of" her father, but as a man's wife or a harlot.
 To identify her as "the daughter of" was to indicate that she was still a virgin under her father's authority within his house.
 She had not yet known a man.
 It is this virgin that Hosea covenanted for and married (sexual intimacy).

 3) Verse three is also backed up by Hosea 2:7 saying, "...I will go and return to my first husband..."
 Her first husband was Hosea to whom she would return.
 Otherwise, if Hosea wasn't her first husband who would be?
 Who was her second, third, fourth... husbands?
-If you know Biblical marriage like I have been teaching, you'll know how to answer this.
-It speaks of her sexual intimacies as husbands.
+If you know Biblical marriage, like I have been teaching, you'll know how to answer this.
+It speaks of her sexual intimacies as husbands and not through covenant, vows, or documents.
 It's a similar situation as when Jesus encountered the woman at the well and said to her, "For thou hast had five husbands; and he whom thou now hast is not thy husband..."
 (John 4:18).
 Just as God was the first for Israel and Israel the first for God, so was Hosea the first for Gomer and Gomer the first for Hosea.